HendrikHoetker/OutlookItemTransfer/README.md

 Target was not to provide the dragged outlook item as byte array.

 ## License
-All source code files are provided under MIT License.
+All source code files are provided under MIT License, see LICENSE.md.
+I do not provide any warranty to the code.
+It is only tested under limited conditions for my own use cases.

 ## Description
 I provide all code required for implementing Drag'n Drop from Outlook to an Eclipse SWT application using the SWT drag'n drop processes.

 ## Dependencies to other libraries
 The implementation relies on Apache Commons (StringUtils) and Apache POI Library.
 Both dependencies must be added to your project, too.